WiseLabCMU/rover/README.md

 See the [setup guide](docs/setup.md).

+## Data Collection Guidelines

+1. **Keep a reasonable speed**.
+DART will reject data when the speed exceeds 0.89 m/s (due to doppler "wrapping") or is less than 0.2 m/s (due to overly wide doppler bins).
+High speeds may lead to inconsistent velocity estimates by cartographer, so we suggest targeting **0.5m/s**.
+2. **Move smoothly**, again to assist cartographer in velocity estimation.
+3. **Keep the radar above your head when moving through tight spaces**.
+The LIDAR has a minimum distance of 0.3m, and can lose tracking in tight spaces if you obscure half of its viewing range.
+4. **Scan high and low**.
+The actual FOV of the radar is relatively narrow, so you should explicitly scan low and high points.
+5. **Emphasize occlusion**.
+Basically any radar processing algorithm will work in a featureless metal box.
+Try to capture complex geometry and occlusion patterns (e.g. going behind walls, furniture, etc).

 ## Usage

 Note that these steps should be performed simultaneously on the Linux and Windows computer.
 In particular, `make start` and `python collect.py` should be performed right before the actual data collection step to avoid excess file size.